openpacemaker

 /wellness resolve <id>

 Mark an issue as resolved.
+The bot stops factoring it into recommendations going forward.

 /memory